Iximiel/cudaOnPlumed/Helpers.md

 }

 ```
-this driver 'throws away' the input data (on the gpu) at eac iteration, using the containing array as a container for the output of the next iteration, and using the output.
+this driver 'throws away' the input data (on the GPU) at each iteration, using
+the containing array as a container for the output of the next iteration,
+and using the output.

 These interfaces can be called without the stream and the kernels will be serially executed.